These great Apple Arcade games will bring out your inner detective

 However, when her mother is accused of murder, Jenny is thrown head-first into a case that couldn't have higher stakes.
 To clear her mother's name, you'll need to find clues, deduce information, and uncover the real killer.
 The story also weaves in a metanarrative outside of Jenny's tale that follows the story's author, Arthur K. Finklestein.
 Finklestein may act as your narrator for Jenny's story, but he also allows you to make choices that change that story.

-Jenny LeClue - Detectiveu takes the form of a story within a story, and explore themes of family and identity as you make choices that shape Jenny's story.
+Jenny LeClue - Detectivu takes the form of a story within a story and explores themes of family and identity as you make choices that shape Jenny's story.
 With a charming art style that seems handmade, the game leaves a lasting impression thanks to its world, engaging characters, and more.
 Mystery fans should definitely check this out with their Apple Arcade subscription.

 Neo Cab